aishwarya188/Real-estate-price-prediction/README.md

 # conclusion
 Over all it was a very interesting project.
-I got to know new terms like K fold cross validation.It was a great learning and experience.
+I got to know new terms like K fold cross validation, Grid searchcv.It was a great learning and experience.

 # Dataset
 Dtaset was taken from kaggle.com